Frederic James Edward Raby

 Frederic James Edward Raby, CB, FSA, FBA (11 December 1888 – 30 October 1966) was an English Latinist, historian and government official.
 While working as a civil servant, he authored two seminal books on medieval Latin poetry which established his international reputation.
 After retiring from government work, he was a fellow of Jesus College, Cambridge (1948–55).

 Early life and education

 Born in Ely, Raby was the son of Edward, a grocer with a classical education; the family moved to Hoole in Cheshire and Raby attended the King's School in Chester.
 He studied history at Trinity College, Cambridge, from 1907 to 1910, graduating with a double first.

 Career

 Civil service

 He passed the entry examinations for HM Civil Service in 1911 and was appointed to HM Office of Works; there, his tasks included organising the protection of ancient monuments.
-Taking an interest in archaeological excavations, he wrote pamphlets ang guidebooks on several sites of national importance.
+Taking an interest in archaeological excavations, he wrote pamphlets and guidebooks on several sites of national importance.
 In 1927, he was promoted to Assistant Secretary, at which rank he remained until retirement in 1948.
 In recognition of his work, he had been appointed a Companion of the Order of the Bath in 1934.
+He played an important role in organizing the WWII "Salvage Scheme," in which the Ministry of Works employed architects to provide timely first-aid repairs to bomb damaged historic buildings.